huizhanyi/tricore-clang/README.md

 # tricore-clang
 This is tricore clang frontend.
 When I learn tricore llvm, I cannot find the matched frontend.
-So I just add some patch, it work with tricore-llvm project.
+So I just add some patches, it work with tricore-llvm project.
 Enjoy yourself.
 ## Help